 If you’ve ever found yourself scratching your head, wondering just what a client wants to see from your house cleaning or commercial cleaning quote, worry no more - we’ve got answers for you.

-Whether you’re new to the cleaning business or have a few years of experience under your belt, check out this article for tips and tricks on how to price a house cleaning job or commercial cleaning job.
+Whether you’re new to the cleaning business or have a few years of experience under your belt, check out this article for tips and tricks on how to bid on cleaning jobs.

 Let’s get started!

-How to Price a Cleaning Job: A Step-By-Step Guide
+How to Price a House Cleaning Job: A Step-By-Step Guide

 Decide who you want to work with.